-Cell Phones: The cell phone numbers were drawn from the most recent Telcordia TPM master file of NPA-NXX and Block-ID records for the North American Number Plan.
+The cell phone samples were used to complete the interviewing.
+As available cell telephone numbers ran out, a new smaller sample were ordered and added to the original cell sample.
+The cell phone numbers were drawn from the most recent Telcordia TPM master file of NPA-NXX and Block-ID records for the North American Number Plan.
 All records from NPA-NXX and 1000 blocks that indicated a cell phone service were included in the wireless sampling frame.
 New exchanges were included, as were shared blocks.
 SSI was able to draw the sample to select cell phones that have been active in the past month.